zalando/postgres-operator/README.md

 # Postgres Operator

 ![Tests](https://github.com/zalando/postgres-operator/workflows/operator-tests/badge.svg)
 ![E2E Tests](https://github.com/zalando/postgres-operator/workflows/operator-e2e-tests/badge.svg)
 [![Coverage Status](https://coveralls.io/repos/github/zalando/postgres-operator/badge.svg?branch=master)](https://coveralls.io/github/zalando/postgres-operator?branch=master)

 <img src="docs/diagrams/logo.png" width="200">

+## Important for NUM Project

+This is a forked repo of the Zalando Postgres-operator repository.
+That repository was forked over, since the Helm chart of the project is not hosted in any of the public Helm repositories, so we built a simple pipeline to manually deploy the latest Helm chart to our own chart repository.

+### About Postgres Operator

 The Postgres Operator delivers an easy to run highly-available [PostgreSQL](https://www.postgresql.org/) clusters on Kubernetes (K8s) powered by [Patroni](https://github.com/zalando/patroni).